English My Way

 - The largest proportion of learners are from Pakistan (27%), followed by India (17%) Bangladesh (10%) and Somalia (9%).

 - 39% have no formal education and 37% are jobseekers.

 - Other demographic groups reached by the programme include asylum seekers, those not working due to health/disability or caring for others, and retired learners.

 The English My Way programme and funding has allowed centres to support ESOL learners better.

-- 97% of funded centres have been able to improve their support of people for whom English isn’t their first language, while 57% have been able to provide Pre-Entry Level ESOL support for the first time.
+- 97% of funded centres were able to improve their support of people for whom English isn’t their first language, while 57% have been able to provide Pre-Entry Level ESOL support for the first time.

 - 93% agreed that English My Way had helped them to support community integration in their area.